 We feel it is important to celebrate the children's achievements and every week we hold our Achiever's Assembly.
 Each class teacher nominates a pupil who has achieved something special in the week and we also share other achievements from in and outside of school whether it be a school team who took part in a local tournament or individuals who have brought in their swimming certificates, sports trophies, karate belts or whatever successes they have enjoyed.

 Children can choose to bring sandwiches to school or to buy a delicious hot school meal which is cooked on the school premises.
 Just the thing for busy children or on those chilly days.

 From September 2014, we have opened our doors to Nursery aged children who are entitled to the grant funding for 3 and 4 year olds.
 This helps to create a smooth transition process, along with our new intake visiting sessions in the summer term before the children start their time with us at school when they are 4.
 The Nursery and Reception children share a classroom which caters to inside and outside play, learning about the world around them.
 Information regarding charges and grant funding is available through the School Office.

 At the other end of the school, our Key Stage 2 children have a number of opportunities to meet the children they may go on to Secondary School with.
-In conjunction with the children from another Ashby Cluster School, Yardley Hastings Primary, children in Year 5 and Year 6 have the opportunity to take part in an exciting and educational residential trip.
+In conjunction with the children from our partner school, Yardley Hastings Primary, children in Key Stage 2 have the opportunity to take part in an exciting and educational residential trip.
 The children also take part in activities at Wollaston School which is where most of the Year 6 children move to when they say their goodbyes to us at Denton, including sporting tournaments with other local schools.
 All of these experiences help to make the transition to Secondary School a smoother path.